Celebrate Christmas in Bulgaria

 This is a vegetarian meal, which for its participants encourages abundance in the coming year.
 It includes grains; vegetables, such as stuffed peppers; fruits; and nuts.
 Walnuts are most especially found on the Bulgarian Christmas Eve table.
 These nuts are cracked to predict success or failure for the coming year.
 Another special aspect of the Bulgarian Christmas Eve meal is a round loaf of bread that has a coin baked inside.
 This custom says that the person who finds the coin will be rewarded with good fortune.
 Pieces of this bread are shared around the table and might be placed near the house’s icon.

-What Bulgarians Eat on Christmas Eve and Christmas Day?
+What do Bulgarians eat on Christmas Eve and Christmas Day?

-Otherwise all family have their own traditions and recipes on what they consider must be on the table.
+Otherwise, all family have their own traditions and recipes on what they consider must be on the table.
 Although, Сарми (Sarmi) is a popular dish around Christmas as well.
-Sarmi is a meal where you either use leaves from grapes or white cabbage to fill them with rise, onion and parsley.
+Sarmi is a meal where you either use leaves from grapes or white cabbage to fill them with rice, onion and parsley.
 You can also fill them with minced meat but then it won´t fit in for the vegetarian Christmas food.
-Other food connected to boiled wheat and stews are a hit.
+Other foods connected to boiled wheat and stews are a hit.

 The Bulgarian Christmas Day